wolfvictorOSI/Edge-Data-Store-Docs/V1/Overview/OpcUaQuickStart.md

 # OPC UA EDS adapter quick start

-This topic provides quick start instructions for setting up the OPC UA EDS adapter.
-You can add a single OPC UA EDS adapter during Edge Data Store installation.
-If you want multiple OPC UA EDS adapters, see [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) for adding a new component to Edge Data Store.
+This topic provides quick start instructions for setting up an EDS OPC UA adapter.
+You can add a single EDS OPC UA adapter during [Edge Data Store installation](xref:InstallEdgeDataStore).

 The examples here use curl, a commonly available tool on both Windows and Linux, and command line commands.
 You can use the same operations with any programming language or tool that supports making REST calls.
 You can also accomplish data retrieval steps (GET commands) using a browser, if available on your device.